Pinterest Hidden Image

 Is Lessons in Chemistry good for book club?

-Yes.
-Lessons in Chemistry by Bonnie Garmus was an instant book club success, having been selected as a Good Morning America book club pick.
-It’s since gone on to receive numerous “book of the year” accolades and sell over one million copies worldwide.
-It’s popular with book club members because it presents a strong protagonist and several feminist topics to discuss regarding what she faced as a single working mother in the 1950s and 1960s in America.
+Yes, Lessons in Chemistry by Bonnie Garmus is a Good Morning America book club pick popular with book clubs because it presents a strong female protagonist and several thought-provoking feminist topics to discuss, including her life as a single working mother during the 1950s and 1960s in America.

-What are the main themes in Lessons in Chemistry?
+What is the theme of the book club Lessons in Chemistry?

-Lessons in Chemistry by Bonnie Garmus imparts themes of resilience to overcome misogyny and grief, as well as feminism, single parenthood, and self-actualization in the context of 1950s and 1960s America.
+Lessons in Chemistry by Bonnie Garmus primarily explores resilience in overcoming misogyny and grief.
+It also showcases themes of feminism, single parenthood, and self-actualization in America in the 1950s and 1960s.

 Conclusion